ImagingInformatics/machine-learning/Documentation/HOWTO-1.md

 Chapter 3
 --
-Again, for the purpose of this HOWTO, we are going to use the Keras DOcker that already has an entry on DOckerhub.
-So all you have to do is have the DOcker run-time engine, and a DOckerhub account, to pull down the premade Docker and run it
+Again, for the purpose of this HOWTO, we are going to use the Keras on Jupyter Docker that already has an entry on DOckerhub.
+So all you have to do is have the Docker run-time engine, and a Dockerhub account, to pull down the premade Docker and run it

 First, let's install the Docker engine for your PC.
 You can get the